XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 #### More About Using RocksDB

-[RocksDB](https://rocksdb.org/docs/getting-started.html) is an embeddable persistent key-value store.
+[RocksDB](https://rocksdb.org/docs/getting-started.html) is an persistent key-value store built into `rippled`.

 RocksDB works well on solid-state disks.
 RocksDB performs better than NuDB when used with rotational disks, but you may still encounter performance problems unless you use solid-state disks.